 Joe Downer’s interest with Acupuncture, Asian history and philosophy started when he was in middle school.
 Joe was fascinated with martial arts.
 One day at a martial arts store in Norwalk, CT (Superior Martial Arts) he was seriously considering the purchase of a Ninja Sword.

-In the store at the time happened to be the current headmaster/Soke of the Isshinryu Karate (IWKA) system and his head US representative for the United States.
+In the store at the time happened to be the current headmaster/Soke of the Isshinryu Karate (IWKA) system and his head U.S. representative for the United States.
 Between the store owner and two martial arts masters Joe was persuaded to use his birthday money for tuition in Isshinryu Karate.
-At the school, Joe learned about acupuncture points and how they could be used to heal or to harm.
-He also came into contact with charts of the Acupuncture meridian system and Asian books for healing byway of his father’s friends.
+At the karate school, Joe learned about acupuncture points and how they could be used to heal or to harm.
+This academic interest in the Eastern approach to healing eventually was to become very personal.

-Later in life Joe went to study at Nanjing University (Nanda) in Nanjing China for one academic year during his last year of studies at Sacred Heart University.
-While at Nanjing Joe studied Chinese Language, History, Literature, and Philosophy.
-In addition Joe also taught college level Conversational English, and Introduction to American Government.
-During the Chinese New Year China almost shuts down and Joe became very sick, and did not have immediate access to western medicine and was successfully treated with Acupuncture and Herbs.
+While studying Chinese Language, History, Literature, and Philosophy at Nanjing University (Nanda) in Nanjing China during his last year of studies at Sacred Heart University, Joe became very sick, and did not have immediate access to western medicine.
+He was successfully treated with Acupuncture and Herbs.
 Since then Joe has been a firm believer in the effectiveness of Chinese Medicine.

 Elizabeth has worked alongside chiropractors for many years, learning a great deal from working with different injuries and disorders.
 She has done a great deal of work with rehabilitation, and her specialized sports stretching program has increased many athletes’ abilities as well as assisted people with chronic lower back issues.